iodeslykos/shea/README.md

 - [ ] Film selection.
   - [ ] Create lists of submissions on a per-user basis.
     - [ ] Allow users to add, remove, and prioritize their selections.
 - [ ] Determine if user is present/allow a "raised hand" to signal participation.
 - [ ] Better logging with adjustable verbosity.
 - [ ] Administrative commands and overrides.

+### Wishlist.

+- Ability to query and display plot synopses, ratings, and service where films are hosted.

 ## License.